AgricolaC/Challenge-Stellantis---CarGuardians/README.md

-# Challenge@Stellantis – Minimal Modular Repository
+# APS Failure Detection — Scania Trucks (Challenge@Stellantis)

-This repository hosts the **Challenge@Stellantis** project for explainable diagnostics and novelty detection in automotive systems.
+This repository hosts the **APS (Air Pressure System) Failure Detection** project based on Scania Trucks data.
-The goal is to build a **clean, modular, and reproducible codebase** where all team members can ingest, preprocess, visualize, and analyze the dataset collaboratively.
+The goal is to build a **clean, modular, and reproducible ML codebase** for fault detection and explainability in APS systems.

 ---

 ## 🎯 Goal
-Ingest → Preprocess (optional if using provided processed files) → Visualize → Test
+Ingest → Preprocess → Feature Engineering → Train → Evaluate → Explain
-All within a minimal, Pythonic structure designed for easy iteration and CI/CD integration.
+All within a minimal, Pythonic structure designed for collaborative development and CI/CD integration.

 ---

-## Quickstart
+## 🚀 Quickstart

 ```bash
 # Create a virtual environment